Watermelon Truffles – No Bake

 In the microwave

 Since I promised that you don’t have to turn on the oven, you can heat-treat your flour and cake mix in the microwave.
-Simply pour it into a large microwave-safe bowl and heat for 30 seconds.
+Pour it into a large microwave-safe bowl and heat for 30 seconds.
 Stir and heat for another 30 seconds.
-Continue to do that until an instant-read thermometer reads 160 to 165 degrees F in several different places.
+Continue to do that until an instant-read thermometer inserted in the flour in several different places reads 160-165°F.

 In the oven

-However, I think it is easier to line a baking sheet with parchment paper and spread the flour and cake mix in a thin layer if you don’t mind turning on the oven for a short time.
-Bake at 350 degrees F for five to seven minutes.
-You still should check the temperature but try not to touch the pan with the thermometer or you will get a false temperature.
-Be sure to let it cool and sift it before using it.
+However, I think it’s easier to line a baking sheet with parchment paper and spread the flour and cake mix in a thin layer, if you don’t mind turning on the oven for a short time.
+Bake at 350°F for 5 to 7 minutes.
+You should still check the temperature, but try not to touch the pan with the thermometer, as this can give a false reading.
+Be sure to let it cool and then sift it before using.

 Recipe variations and add-ins:

 • Other cake mix: Instead of using white cake and dyeing it, try using strawberry cake mix.
-It will be pink and will give your truffles a nice strawberry flavor.
+It will be pink and will give your truffles a pleasant strawberry flavor.

 • Other colors: Alternatively, use different colors of chocolate melts for other occasions.
 I have used red and white for Valentine’s Day, green and red for Christmas, and pastel colors for Easter.